Coronavirus: information for students

 - Information on Corona vaccination with vector vaccines (Information in German)

 Written and oral examinations may be conducted face-to-face in compliance with the distance regulations and hygiene precautions as well as in compliance with the 3G rules anchored in the Viadrina house rules.

 As long as a minimum distance of one metre is maintained, there is no obligation to wear a medical mask (surgical mask or FFP2 mask) at the fixed place.

 On the following pages you will find the regulations on processing times and deadlines as well as information on the submission of written assignments and theses for your degree programme:

 Please inform yourself about the regulations for handing in written work at your faculty or at the responsible examination office.
 Written papers are usually handed in by post or by dropping them in the letterbox at the main building (Große Scharrnstraße 59).

 Under certain conditions - for example for students commuting across the border - oral examinations may be held at the Collegium Polonicum in individual cases.

-According to the Polish entry regulations, there is quarantine obligation for students commuting across the border when entering Poland at least until 31 August 2021.
+For students commuting across the border, quarantine is still mandatory according to Polish entry regulations.
 Cross-border students are all students who regularly have to cross the German-Polish border for compulsory study purposes.
 There is an exception to the quarantine requirement for the following groups of people: